How to set widget width?

 How to limit the width of the widget?

-The container on example website (marked with red dashed border) has 1500px of width.
-Our widget (marked as blue dotted border) will occupy 100% of its container width.
-Which means – 1500px.
+The <div> container on the screenshot above, marked with a red dashed border, has 1500px of width.
+The Instagram widget, labeled as a blue dotted border, occupies 100% of its container width – 1500px.
+It is a default behavior.

-If you want to make it smaller there are two options:
+If you want to make the iframe with the widget smaller, there are two options:

-2. You can adjust the widget embed code to make it smaller.
+2. Adjusting the widget embed code to make the iframe smaller.

 Here is the unmodified embed code used on this page: